| Here are a few reasons we think racing "over there" is something you should see:

 This course diversity adds a flavor missing in America.
 And not only from the viewing angle.
 Different types of horses do well or poorly on different kinds of tracks.
 A nimble, handy horse will move up on a tight-turned course with a lot of elevation changes.
 Powerful, long-striding ones will be favored by flatter, broader-bending tracks.
 "Horses-for-Courses" has a deeper meaning in Europe, and it's a compelling if occasionally frustrating aspect to handicapping there.
 Every race is a specific situation.

 A final thing: racing in Europe is conducted almost exclusively on grass.
-Dirt surfaces are still rare.
+Dirt or artificial surfaces are still rare.
 You have to see the difference to appreciate it.

 2. Another Kind of Season.